 The Breaze has a one-handed fold and it auto-locks (above left).
-The process is a typical umbrella style collapse that doesn't self-stand, but it is initiated with a hand lever instead of your feet (above right).
+The process is an umbrella style collapse that doesn't self-stand, but it initiates with a hand lever instead of your feet (above right).
 Unfolding requires two hands but isn't difficult.
-When the lock is engaged, the opposite side hangs open and it hangs half open when carried.
+When the lock is engaged, the opposite side hangs open, and it hangs half open when carried.

-The storage bin on the Breaze is large enough to fit the large diaper bag inside.
-It has a maximum weight of 10 pounds with easy access unless the seat is reclined when you won't be able to retrieve items you may need.
-The Breaze also sports a removable parent cup holder on the left side of the frame.
-The holder is on the small side and may not fit larger water bottles or squat sippy cups.
+The storage bin is large enough to fit the large diaper bag inside.
+It has a maximum weight allowance of 10 lbs with easy access unless the seat is reclined when you won't be able to retrieve items you may need.
+The Breaze also sports a removable parent cup holder on the left side.
+The holder is small and may not fit larger water bottles or squat sippy cups.

 The Breaze harness is a 5-point harness with padded shoulder straps.
-Adjusting the straps is fairly easy, but to fully tighten the straps you'll need to push the extra threading adjustment through the seat back slot to rethread the harness.
-The padding on the shoulder straps may need to be removed to properly adjust the straps.
+Adjusting the straps is relatively easy, but to fully tighten the straps you'll need to push the extra threading adjustment through the seat back slot to rethread the harness.
+The padding on the shoulder straps may need to be removed to adjust the straps properly.